pingcap/tidb/docs/design/2019-04-11-indexmerge.md

 （1）Conditions in conjunctive normal form (CNF), e.g, `select * from t1 where c1 and c2 and c3 and …`

 In this form, each CNF item can be covered by a single index respectively.
-For example, if we have single column indexes for `t1.a`, `ta.b` and `t1.c` respectively, for SQL `select * from t1 where (a < 10 or a > 100) and b < 10 and c > 1000`, we can use all the three indexes to read the table handles.
+For example, if we have single column indexes for `t1.a`, `t1.b` and `t1.c` respectively, for SQL `select * from t1 where (a < 10 or a > 100) and b < 10 and c > 1000`, we can use all the three indexes to read the table handles.
 The result plan for it is:

 ```
 PhysicalIndexMergeLookUpReader(IndexMergeIntersect)